Oscar W. Ritchie

-Oscar Washington Ritchie (February 16, 1909 – June 16, 1967) was the first African American professor at a predominantly White university in the state of Ohio.
+Oscar Washington Ritchie (February 16, 1909 – June 16, 1967) was the first African-American professor at a predominantly white university in the state of Ohio.

 Background and education

-Ritchie's parents moved to Hallandale, Florida from the Caribbean where his father had owned a fruit stand.
+Ritchie's parents moved to Hallandale, Florida, from the Caribbean, where his father had owned a fruit stand.
 His father died before Ritchie completed high school.
 At the age of 17, he enrolled in Florida A & M University (FAMU), where he became founder and editor of the school newspaper.

 The great depression of 1929 derailed his college career.
 He dropped out of college and joined a local band that went on the road, with him playing banjo.
 In Chicago, Illinois, he met his wife Edith and they had their only child, George.

 Long after the band stopped, the family remained in Chicago.
 Ritchie worked odd jobs for a few years and eventually got a job as a porter in Cleveland, Ohio.
 In 1933, he got a job in Massillon, Ohio, working at Republic Steel.

 By 1942 he was back in school, this time at the predominantly White Kent State University in Ohio.
-He initially studied pre-law but switched to sociology and graduated in 1946, with a B.S. in Sociology, while working a full-time job at a steel mill in Massillon.
+He initially studied pre-law but switched to sociology and graduated in 1946, with a B.S. in sociology, while working a full-time job at a steel mill in Massillon.

 Career

-He immediately enrolled in a graduate program at Kent and so impressed the chairman of the Sociology department, James T. Laing, that he was given a teaching position in 1947, taking over from former faculty member Harley Preston.
+He immediately enrolled in a graduate program at Kent State University and so impressed the chairman of the Sociology department, James T. Laing, that he was given a teaching position in 1947, taking over from former faculty member Harley Preston.
 He was working as a full-time faculty member, something that was quite unusual for a graduate student.

 During the summer of 1947 he attended the Yale Institute of Alcoholic Studies on a scholarship and earned enough transferable credits to graduate from Kent State that summer.
-He made such an impression on the Yale faculty that his master's thesis, "A Sociological Analysis of Alcoholics Anonymous," was published in the Yale Quarterly Journal of Alcoholic Studies.
+His master's thesis, "A Sociological Analysis of Alcoholics Anonymous," was published in the Yale Quarterly Journal of Alcoholic Studies.

 By fall 1947, Ritchie was appointed full-time faculty member in the Sociology Department, then located in Lowry Hall.
-This appointment made him the first African American faculty member at a predominantly White university in the state of Ohio.
+This appointment made him the first African-American faculty member at a predominantly white university in the state of Ohio.

 University president Bowman, liberal as he may have been in making Ritchie's appointment to the faculty, considered the NAACP to be "a radical organization", and refused to allow the students to form a local chapter in 1954.
 The university had its own discriminatory housing policies, which Ritchie fought and eventually forced the university to change in 1963.
 The Sociology and English departments led the way by protesting and threatening to walk out, finally prevailing.